9 Simple Steps for Starting a WordPress Blog

 There is no need to be adding all the extra features, extensions and special effects to your website.
 For the most part, it will do more harm than good.
 Keep things simple and appealing to the eye and focus on the following.

 What is important is your enticing content.
-Without it, turning your blog into a money machine is surely not possible.
+Without it, turning your blog into a money machine is close to impossible.

 After posting a set of articles to your blog and you see some organic traffic coming in, start promoting your blog and consider monetization.
 You can use social media, email marketing, guest blogging, you name it, to spread the word out and get people aware of your masterpiece.

 There are all bunch of ways how you can make money with your blog.
 Let’s look at three of the most popular methods.